How the NHS handles your personal health information

 Retention periods for the information we hold

-NHS Scotland keeps personal information as set out in the NHS Records Management Code of Practice (Scotland).
+NHS Scotland keeps personal information as set out in the Scottish Government Records Management Health and Social Care Code of Practice.
 This sets out the recommended retention periods for information, including personal information held in different types of records including medical and administrative records.
-As directed by the Scottish Government in the Records Management Code of Practice, organisations processing NHS information must:
+As directed by the Scottish Government in the Code of Practice, organisations processing NHS information must:

-- maintain a retention schedule detailing the retention periods by default for the information we process and have procedures for mandatory archival of records (when these apply)
+- produce a retention schedule detailing the retention periods for NHS the information processed

-- ensure the safe disposal of personal information
+- ensure the safe and secure disposal of personal information

 How we protect personal information